Analyzing Danimer Scientific (DNMR) & Its Peers

 |2.48

-Danimer Scientific currently has a consensus price target of $66.00, suggesting a potential upside of 188.59%.
-As a group, “Plastics materials & resins” companies have a potential upside of 1.56%.
-Given Danimer Scientific’s stronger consensus rating and higher probable upside, equities analysts clearly believe Danimer Scientific is more favorable than its peers.
+Danimer Scientific presently has a consensus price target of $66.00, indicating a potential upside of 242.86%.
+As a group, “Plastics materials & resins” companies have a potential upside of 8.31%.
+Given Danimer Scientific’s stronger consensus rating and higher possible upside, research analysts clearly believe Danimer Scientific is more favorable than its rivals.

 Summary

-Danimer Scientific peers beat Danimer Scientific on 10 of the 13 factors compared.
+Danimer Scientific rivals beat Danimer Scientific on 10 of the 13 factors compared.

 Danimer Scientific Company Profile